farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 When chunks are allocated, there is usually an extra 0x08 or 0x10 bytes added to the size to store the metadata for the chunk.
 The metadata includes the `prev_size` and `size` fields of the chunk.

+When a chunk is freed, if the chunk ends up in a bin that is ***not*** a fast bin nor a tcache bin, then the chunk that comes after it in memory will have its `PREV_INUSE` bit set to 0.
+If it does end up in a tcache bin or a fast bin, the next chunk's `PREV_INUSE` bit does not get set to 0.

 #### Introduction to Tcache

 I will be referring to the source code of `malloc.c` from glibc 2.27, found [here](https://ftp.gnu.org/gnu/glibc/glibc-2.27.tar.bz2).